 1.8 Miles is quite a walk for some so walking out halfway and then back is perfect for a lot of people.
 The best views tend to come around the halfway mark so there is no massive need to go the whole way.
 If you want to walk the full distance but not back again you then have the issue of getting back to the start.

 We tend to prefer to start from the North/Marin side.
-By walking it from the North Side means you can walk out halfway for great views and also then hike up to battery spencer for incredible views of the bridge itself.
+Walking it from the North Side means you can walk out halfway for great views and also then hike up to battery spencer for incredible views of the bridge itself.
 While you can do this from the south/city side the overall walk will be around 5 miles which is a considerable distance and really too much for most people.
 While Parking on the NorthSide or getting the bus is more expensive the payoff is you get to either drive or ride across the bridge which in itself is quite an experience.
 There are however very few amenities on the Northside.

 The east side is far better equipped to handle tourists with the welcome center, shop, and restrooms.
 It’s probably more suited to people wanting a very short out halfway and back trip or more hardcore walkers who feel 5+ miles or walking is no problem.